wavefrontHQ/docs/pages/doc/query_language_query_builder.md

 permalink: query_language_query_builder.html
 summary: Learn how to get started with creating Wavefront Query Language expressions using Query Builder.
 ---
 The Wavefront Query Builder makes Wavefront even more accessible to all users in your organization.
-The Query Builder is a layer on top of, not a replacement for, Wavefront Query Language.
-Almost all of the full power of the Wavefront Query Language is maintained for expert users though a few of the more advanced functions are only available in the full Wavefront Query Language.
-These include functions such as aliasMetrics(), if(), retainSeries(), etc. For further information on these functions, see [Wavefront Query Language Quick Reference](query_language_reference.html).
-Once you manually edit a query built by the Query Builder, that query can no longer be edited using the Query Builder.
+The Query Builder is a layer on top of the Wavefront Query Language, and is not a replacement for the Query Editor.
+Query Builder supports most elements of the Wavefront Query Language, though a few of the more advanced functions are only available in the Query Editor.
+This includes functions such as aliasMetrics(), if(), retainSeries(), etc. For further information on these functions, see [Wavefront Query Language Quick Reference](query_language_reference.html).

-This topic describes how to enable and use the Query Builder.
+**Note** After you manually edit a query built using Query Builder, you cannot return to editing using the Query Builder.

 For a video overview, see: